All Episodes

 I'll tell you this: if Congress should ever pass any legislation that stifles your right to express your views, I'm going to veto it.

-People say, You need to balance your show, Limbaugh.
+People say, you need to balance your show, Limbaugh.

 We don't need equal time.

-I am equal time, and was when we started against all of the drive-by monopoly dominance that was out there before we came along.
+And was when we started against all of the drive-by monopoly dominance that was out there before we came along.

 Hi, welcome back.